 Instant Ocean Sea Salt for Hermit Crabs

-Instant Ocean is the market leader for aquarium salt, largely due to its price point.
-In this instance, cheap doesn’t mean that it’s substandard, as it’s a quality sea salt used by many public aquariums.
+Instant Ocean is the market leader for aquarium salt, primarily due to its price point.
+In this instance, cheap doesn’t mean it’s substandard, as it’s a quality sea salt used by many public aquariums.

-If you pick up a 200-gallon box, you won’t need to restock for a while.
+If you buy a 200-gallon box, you won’t need to restock.
 The salt is entirely natural, with no traces of nitrates or phosphates.
 It can dissolve slowly, so be patient while preparing it.

 API Aquarium Salt for Hermit Crabs